krisnoble/Rounded-Box/README.md

 ---

 ### Standoffs
-__N.b.__ standoffs calculate their position differently from holes, this is to make measuring easier when trying to match up to PCBs etc.
+__N.b.__ standoffs calculate their position differently from holes and cutouts, this is to make measuring easier when trying to match up to PCBs etc.

 Standoff offsets apply to their central point and are calculated from the internal south-west / bottom-left of the base or lid as viewed from above.
 Lid standoff offsets do not account for the lip automatically.